jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

     - question: Are they only used to fix complete dentures, that is, when all teeth are missing?
       answer: "<p>Yes in the past, since it was a procedure designed for this purpose, with 4 implants in total, 2 on each side of the upper jaw.
-However, at present, modifications of the original technique are applied that allow the Zygomatic or Pterygoid Implant to be placed in a suitable position and compatible with a rehabilitation based on fixed partial prosthodontics <em>(crowns and ceramic
+However, at present modifications of the original technique are applied that allow the Zygomatic or Pterygoid Implant to be placed in a suitable position and compatible with a rehabilitation based on fixed partial prosthodontics <em>(crowns and ceramic